Services that support autistic children and young people

 A school will always ask your permission before involved an educational psychologist.
 When an educational psychologist has been involved, they will typically observe children in their normal learning environment and sometimes meet with children.
 This might be to gain their views; it might also be to carry out an assessment that helps everyone reach a better understanding of what might help them to learn.

-Not all children with autism will be known to an educational psychologist - lots of schools will be able to support children using their existing skills and resources.
+Not all autistic children will be known to an educational psychologist - lots of schools will be able to support children using their existing skills and resources.

 Educational psychologists also have a statutory role.
 All children who have an Education, Health and Care Plan (EHCP) or where a request is made and agreed, will be known to an educational psychologist.
 A statutory assessment will involve the same things as above but is funded by the local authority not the school.